What is the Right Notion of Distance between Predict-then-Optimize Tasks?: Experimental Settings Details

-In this problem, adapted from \citet{donti_task-based_2017}, a company must determine the optimal order quantity \(z\) of a product to minimize costs given a stochastic demand \(y\), which is influenced by observed features \(x\).
+\paragraph{PtO task description.} In this problem a company must determine the optimal order quantity \(z\) of a product to minimize costs given a stochastic demand \(y\), which is influenced by observed features \(x\).
 The cost structure includes both linear and quadratic costs for the amount of product ordered, as well as different linear and quadratic costs for over-orders \([z - y]^+\) and under-orders \([y - z]^+\).
 The objective function is:

 where \([v]_{+} \equiv \max \{v, 0\}\).
 In our paper, we use $c_0=30, q_0=10, c_b=10, q_b=2, c_h=30, q_h=25$.
 For a given probability model \(p(y| x; \theta)\), the proxy stochastic programming problem can be formulated as: $\underset{z}{\operatorname{minimize}} \quad \mathbf{E}_{y \sim p(y|x; \theta)} \left[ f_{\text{stock}}(y, z) \right]$.